tenzir/threatbus/plugins/apps/threatbus_zmq_app/README.md

 The plugin uses ZeroMQ to communicate with applications, like the [VAST bridge](https://github.com/tenzir/threatbus/tree/master/apps/vast).
 The plugin serves three ZeroMQ endpoints to connect with.
 One endpoint for managing subscriptions (and thus snapshot requests).
-The other two endpoints are plainly for pub-sub operations.
+The other two endpoints exist for pub-sub operations.

 ```yaml